guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>Why am I doing this?</em>
 </div>

-A few kms after the Butshree top we started celebrating assuming we are close to the camp site.
 <div class="postimg inline40">
 <img src="https://farm2.staticflickr.com/1980/30678829307_7639d157f3_c.jpg" alt="No alternate">
 <em>Thought it was over but it's not</em>
 </div>
+A few kms after the Butshree top we started celebrating assuming we are close to the camp site.
 We have no idea why we did it.
 It was a beautiful meadow and we spent quite some time giggling and shooting pictures.
 Once we made a move we saw a few scattered dots at a distance.
 After covering some distance we could see the dots converge to our group sitting there unamused.
 We were a little confused as to why there was no camp there.
-The group mercilessly burst our bubble and told us the camp was farther off and they had been waiting for us while we were frolicking around in the meadows clicking pictures. :sob: Slowly and steadily we made it to the camp site and it was beautiful.
+The group mercilessly burst our bubble and told us the camp was farther off and they had been waiting for us while we were frolicking around in the meadows clicking pictures. :sob:

-We were supposed to camp at this site for 2 days, the day we reached and the next day.
-The camp was set up in the following manner(something that will stick till the end of the trek binding everyone into a kabila):
+Further ahead there was an army camp where our identities were verified.
+From there it was an incline to the edge of the camp site and a small walk to the campsite thereafter.
+All in all just 11 kms on the first day :grin: Slowly and steadily we made it to the camp site and it was beautiful.
+We were supposed to camp here for 2 days, this one and the next.
+The camp was set up in the following manner(something that would stick till the end of the trek binding everyone into a kabila):

-* _Tyagi n BBC_ - The philosophical tent, the loudest and the funniest.
+* _Tyagi and BBC_ - The philosophical tent, the loudest and the funniest.
 It is this trek that helped me realise why BBC is called so.
-* _Eshan, Akshit and Umrao_ - The three musketeers, the ones always fighting with BBC across the tent.
+* _Eshan, Akshit and Umrao_ - The three musketeers, the ones always fighting with BBC across the tents.
-* _Monica and Pearl_ - The "right" tent
+* _Monica and Pearl_ - The "right" tent.
-* _Shahdab_ - The lone ranger
+* _Shahdab_ - The lone ranger.
-* _Karan and I_ - The gigglers, constantly laughing on hearing the tents fight
+* _Karan and I_ - The gigglers, constantly laughing on hearing the tents fight.

 Once the initial tiredness died down we all came out to the common area, which was basically everything except the tent :stuck_out_tongue_closed_eyes: